NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

-From customer's point of view, both tenant admin and tenant user, the lack of the soft power off and diagnostic interrupt (NMI [1]) lead the following inconvenience.
+From customer's point of view, both tenant admin and tenant user, the lack of the soft power off and diagnostic interrupt (NMI [1]) lead the following inconveniences.

-1. Customer cannot safely shutdown or soft power off their instance without logging on by Ironic CLI or Ironic REST API in case of tenant admin, by Nova CLI or NOVA REST API in case of tenant user.
+1. Customer cannot safely shutdown or soft power off their instance without logging on, by Ironic CLI or Ironic REST API in case of tenant admin, by Nova CLI or NOVA REST API in case of tenant user.

-2. Customer cannot take NMI dump to investigate OS related problem by themselves by Ironic CLI or Ironic REST API in case of tenant admin, by Nova CLI or NOVA REST API in case of tenant user.
+2. Customer cannot take NMI dump to investigate OS related problem by themselves, by Ironic CLI or Ironic REST API in case of tenant admin, by Nova CLI or NOVA REST API in case of tenant user.

-From deployer's point of view, that is cloud provider, the lack of the two capabilities leads the following inconvenience.
+From deployer's point of view, that is cloud provider, the lack of the two capabilities leads the following inconveniences.

 1. Cloud provider support staff cannot shutdown customer's instance safely without logging on for hardware maintenance reason or etc.